yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 8. A ```Digital Twin``` of the robot was built on Unity which can simulate the movement of the real robot.
 9. ```Augmented Reality```` is used to project the 3D model on any flat surface for better visualization of the robot's movements.

+A lot of areas are left to be exaplined such as ```Perception``` which allows the robot to be autonomous by visualizing its environment, or the gripping mechanism of the tool at the TCP, or the use of ```Reinforcement Learning``` for the robot to learn from its environment or even ```Controllers``` to model smooth trajectories.
+These topics will be explored in future projects and will be implemented as per convenient.

 ## References